 "Is it the fire in my eyes, And the flash of my teeth, The swing in my waist, And the joy in my feet.
 I’m a woman Phenomenally."

 Robin Williams got to Texas as soon as she could and fell in love with Houston.
-This proud Houstonian, respected Texas Police Officer and Marine is a college graduate who also earned a master’s degree in criminal management and justice administration, and she is well-positioned to become the next Mayor in the City of Houston.
+This proud Houstonian, respected Texas Police Officer and Marine is a college graduate who also earned a master’s degree in Criminal Management and justice Administration, and she is well-positioned to become the next Mayor of the City of Houston.

 Robin served in the United States Marine Corps on Active Duty from 2011-2015, and continued her honorable service to this country as a USMC reservist until 2018, when she joined the American Red Cross-International Social Services Department.
 There she worked as an advocate who reconnected families displaced by war providing support resources to Active Duty members of the military while also managing the veteran’s program at Michael E. Debakey VA Medical Center.